 Information for Hosts

-Would you like to receive guests or employees from abroad at HSBI?
+Would you like to receive guests or new employees from abroad at HSBI?
 Wonderful!
 Find out below how to prepare the stay with the Welcome Center.
-If you have any questions, please contact us by phone or by e-mail at welcome@hsbi.de.

-1) Register the guest / new employee with the Welcome Center
+1) Inform the Welcome Center

 • Visa, residence permit and dealing with the authorities

-• Arrival, departure and accommodation
+• Arrival and accommodation

 • Cultural issues (in academia) and language courses